MLW x Don Gato Tequila: Lucha de los Muertos

-MLW x Don Gato Tequila: Lucha de los Muertos (also promoted as simply MLW x Don Gato Tequila) is an upcoming professional wrestling event produced by Major League Wrestling (MLW) that will take place on November 20, 2025, at the Charleston Music Hall in Charleston, South Carolina.
-The event will air live on BeIN Sports USA and stream live on MLW's YouTube channel.
+MLW x Don Gato Tequila: Lucha de los Muertos (also promoted as simply MLW x Don Gato Tequila) was a professional wrestling event produced by Major League Wrestling (MLW) that took place on November 20, 2025, at the Charleston Music Hall in Charleston, South Carolina.
+The event aired live on BeIN Sports USA and streamed live on MLW's YouTube channel.

-The event will feature an appearance from Arn Anderson, the returns of Killer Kross and Scarlett Bordeaux, and the debuts of the Good Brothers (Doc Gallows and Karl Anderson) and Isla Dawn.
+The event featured an appearance from Arn Anderson, the returns of Killer Kross and Scarlett Bordeaux, and the debuts of the Good Brothers (Doc Gallows and Karl Anderson) and Isla Dawn.

 Production

 Background

 Over the summer, MLW introduced the character of "Don Gato," a famous luchador-turned-tequila entrepreneur.
 Retiring from wrestling after his mentor's death, Don Gato was involved in a pyramid scheme, taking the money that he made from both the scheme and selling his car with him to Las Vegas.
 Initially finding little success, Don Gato became "inspired" by the complimentary tequila before finally winning it big.
 Don Gato would return to his home state of Jalisco, buying a plot of land to use for agave farming, and began his tequila business.
 Don Gato Tequila would eventually become a major sponsor of MLW, with actor Danny McBride joining Don Gato as his spokesman.

 On August 11, 2025, MLW announced a collaborative event with McBride and Don Gato Tequila entitled "MLW x Don Gato: Lucha de los Muertos."
 The event would take place at the Charleston Music Hall in Charleston, South Carolina on November 20, 2025, marking MLW's first event in the state of South Carolina.